obecto/perper/docs/architecture.md

 Perper Fabric is built on top of Ignite, utilising its data grid, compute grid and clustering capabilities to provide orchestration layer for agents.

 Fabric exposes a GRPC interface that complements Ignite's default thin client interface by adding the ability to listen for executions and streams.
+More details about that are available in the [Fabric Protocol](./protocol.md).

 Additionally, Fabric keeps track of stream listeners and ephemeral streams